robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 be blocking, because that will block the device.
 - ESP32 The server is supported from version='v1.9.3-575 on.
 That is the version which introduced webrepl.
-- The server uses a special setsocket option, which was introduced for webrepl and registers a callback handler.
-Both webrepl and uftpd use this mechanism and register their own exclusive handler.
-Therefore you canot use both at the same time.

 ## Start-up